jerseycheese/BootHillGM/Docs/UserStories.md

   **Status:** Not yet implemented.

 ### Game Session
-- [ ] As a player, I want to start a new game session so that I can begin my adventure in the Old West.
+- [x] As a player, I want to start a new game session so that I can begin my adventure in the Old West.
   **Test Plan:**
   - Verify that a new game session initializes correctly
   - Ensure all necessary game state variables are set to their starting values
-  - Check that the player's character data is loaded into the session **Status:** Partially implemented.
-Basic game state management is in place, but full session initialization needs completion.
+  - Check that the player's character data is loaded into the session **Status:** Implemented.

-- [ ] As a player, I want to interact with the AI Game Master through text input so that I can make decisions and progress the story.
+- [x] As a player, I want to interact with the AI Game Master through text input so that I can make decisions and progress the story.
   **Test Plan:**
   - Test various types of player input (commands, dialogue choices, etc.)
   - Verify that the AI responds appropriately to different inputs
-  - Ensure the game state updates correctly based on player decisions **Status:** Not yet implemented.
+  - Ensure the game state updates correctly based on player decisions **Status:** Implemented.

 - [ ] As a player, I want to view the game narrative and dialogue in a scrollable text display so that I can follow the story easily.
   **Test Plan:**